redhat-actions/push-to-registry/README.md

 Push-to-registry is a GitHub Action for pushing an OCI-compatible image to an image registry, such as Dockerhub, Quay&#46;io, or an OpenShift integrated registry.

+This action only runs on Linux, as it uses [podman](https://github.com/containers/Podman) to perform the push.
+[GitHub's Ubuntu action runners](https://github.com/actions/virtual-environments#available-environments) come with Podman preinstalled.
+If you are not using those runners, you must first [install Podman](https://podman.io/getting-started/installation).

 ## Action Inputs

 <table>